tterrag1098/ttCore/README.md

 * A BlockCoord class (yes, another one)
 * Block iterators for common use cases, such as a cubic iterator and planar iterator.
 These are used to iterate over the blocks in an area without using nasty nested for loops.
 * An easy-to-use config system that automatically handles a lot of the "boring" stuff in most config handlers, such as responding to events and the config GUI.
 An example of how to use the system can be found [here](https://github.com/tterrag1098/WAILAPlugins/tree/master/src/main/java/tterrag/wailaplugins/config)
+* An even-easier-to-use annotation based config system, which automatically syncs config values to clients when they connect to a server.
 * A simple way to schedule events to happen in a certain amount of ticks

 ___